hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Who are you?
 Asked Roland finally.

 I have many names, the Crimson King is one of them, it is how I'm known here.
-But my real name is Stephen, Stephen King, see the pun?
+But my real name is Stephen, Stephen King, no pun intended.
 I'm a writer, a puppeteer, the man behind the curtain — and gestures with his fingers as if typing in the air.